PranavBansal04/Making-Standalone-executable-of-a-python-program/README.md

 Once the execution of this command is completed, a new folder with the name dist will be formed inside scripts folder inside which you will find your stand alone executable file.

-(One important thing to note is that the version of the file depends on the system version of your system.
+#One important thing to note is that the version of the file depends on the system version of your system.
 If you are using the 64-bit version then the appliction created will also be 64 bit and it will be supported only in 64 bit system.
-If you want to make a 32-bit version of the same application then you can repeat the aboe process in a 32-bit system.)
+If you want to make a 32-bit version of the same application then you can repeat the aboe process in a 32-bit system.

+#Another notable thing is although we are creating a standalone executable yet the resources used by the code still need to b provided explicitly.
+For example if you are using some images or csv files in your code then these should always be present along with the .exe file.
+Absence of these files will cause error.